Expert review by Dr. Suman Khulbe, MD.

 Great!
 Now what?

 No worries.
 We did the work for you, making it easy-peasy.
-The body of research surrounding adaptogens and nootropics is ever-growing.
-Here we cover the nuts and bolts and explain the science behind what we believe to be the five best natural supplements.
-We believe these five powerhouses from nature have the potential to improve your confidence and help you be the very best version of yourself.
+The body of research surrounding nootropics is ever-growing.
+Here we cover the nuts and bolts and explain the science behind what we believe to be the two best natural supplements.
+We believe these six powerhouses from nature have the potential to support your production of neurotransmitters.

 Ashwagandha significantly reduced serum cortisol levels in a double-blind, randomized, placebo-controlled trial.
 (Remember, cortisol is the stress hormone.)
 In the Indian Journal of Psychological Medicine, the researchers wrote, “The findings of this study suggest that…Ashwagandha root extract safely and effectively improves an individual’s resistance towards stress and thereby improves self-assessed quality of life.”